 The most common question raised in terms of Low-Code & No-Code platforms is what is the difference between the two?
 Although they aim for the same goal, to bring speed for the business in go-to-market approach.
-Still, there are some differences which leadership should clearly understand before taking
+Still, there are some differences which leadership should clearly understand before taking decision to go ahead with any.

 Hooper is a No-Code software development platform.
 But what does this mean?
 And what’s the difference between no-code and low-code tools?